 Mandy Bede, President

 I am the current president of the ESA.
 When I started work at the State Library of Victoria in the 1980s I was introduced to the political ephemera collections, the Riley Collection.
 It became part of my job to add to the collection by visiting political and social groups.
 I saw how political ephemera provided more information for historians.
-I have left the library but continued to collect mainly the type of material I think others do not value– ‘ugly’ postcards of Melbourne, recently produced Victorian published greeting cards, welfare ephemera.
-I also have a prized collection of badges left to me by my godfather; I continue to add to this small collection.
+I have left the library but continued to collect mainly the type of material I think others do not value– ‘ugly’ postcards of Melbourne, recently produced Victorian published greeting cards, welfare ephemera, street pole stickers

 Annette Shiell, Vice President